-- Make a mushroom (3-dimensional mushroom that can fit on a 2”x2” square).
+- Make a mushroom of any size, shape, or dimension!
 If you want, document your process!

-- Post on Instagram, Facebook, or Twitter with the hashtag #InvisibleNetworkTO.
-Be sure to tag your crafty friends to keep the network growing!
+- Post on Instagram, Facebook, or Twitter with the hashtag #InvisibleNetworkTO and tag @torontomycelialnetwork

-- Sign up for our NYA Newsletter to be notified about The Toronto Mycelial Network at Nuit Blanche and other opportunities to make magic!
+- Sign up for our NYA Newsletter to be notified about more Toronto Mycelial Network-related news.

 What is a Mycelial Network?

 “Underneath the soil a vast and interconnected network of life that links the trees and other plants through their root system.
 This network is made up of fungi (mushrooms) with massive and far-reaching threads called Mycelium”

 Want to learn more?
 Check out the 3 minute video: